GreatGameDota/PANDA-Challenge-Solution/README.md

 ## Overview

 My best solution on the private leaderboard was an ensemble and TTA of 3 models: 1 EfficientNet B0 and 2 EfficientNet B1s.
-There were all trained on Google Colab Pro for 10-15 epochs.
+They were all trained on Google Colab Pro for 10-15 epochs.
 I used the same tiling technique as [@iafoss](https://www.kaggle.com/iafoss) shared early on in the competition.

 ## Model